Deep Face Recognition: A Survey: Face Processing for Training and Recognition

 \subsection{One-to-Many Augmentation}

 Collecting a large database is extremely expensive and time consuming.
-The methods of ``one-to-many augmentation'' can mitigate the challenges of data collection, and they can be used to augment not only training data but also the gallery of test data. we categorized them into four classes: data augmentation, 3D model, CNN model and GAN model.
+The methods of ``one-to-many augmentation'' can mitigate the challenges of data collection, and they can be used to augment not only training data but also the gallery of test data. we categorized them into four classes: data augmentation, 3D model, autoencoder model and GAN model.

 \textbf{Data augmentation}.
 Common data augmentation methods consist of photometric transformations \cite{simonyan2014very,krizhevsky2012imagenet} and geometric transformations, such as oversampling (multiple patches obtained by cropping at different scales) \cite{krizhevsky2012imagenet}, mirroring \cite{yang2015mirror}, and rotating \cite{xie2015holistically} the images.
-Recently, data augmentation has been widely used in deep FR algorithms \cite{liu2015targeting,zhou2015naive,ding2015robust,wst2008deeply,sun2014deep,sun2015deepid3,sun2016sparsifying,wang2015face}. for example, Sun et al. \cite{sun2014deep} cropped 400 face patches varying in positions, scales, and color channels and mirrored the images.
-In \cite{liu2015targeting}, seven CNNs with the same structure were used on seven overlapped image patches centered at different landmarks on the face region.
+Recently, data augmentation has been widely used in deep FR algorithms \cite{liu2015targeting,zhou2015naive,ding2015robust,sun2015deeply,sun2014deep,sun2015deepid3,sun2016sparsifying,wang2016face}. for example, Sun et al. \cite{sun2014deep} cropped 400 face patches varying in positions, scales, and color channels and mirrored the images.
+Liu et al. \cite{liu2015targeting} generated seven overlapped image patches centered at different landmarks on the face region and trained them with seven CNNs with the same structure.